HARD LIFE. HARD LUCK. HARD DRUGS. HARD DEALS. HARD TIME.

 Back in New York City, Seven was the seventh child.
 But here in Charlotte he's number one on every ladies' list.
 Even behind bars, he managed to sex a female corrections officer, who lost her job and found herself pregnant.
 Now Seven is out of the pen and back on the streets.
 A small-time dealer with big-time dreams, he's ready to take care of business -- for his baby, his baby's mother, his slammin' girlfriend, and his empty wallet.
 But first, he's got to play the game with the biggest pushers in town.
 He'll be a soldier for The Man.
 Then he'll rob the suckers blind before they figure out what's going down.
 Sure, it could get him killed.
 But Seven knows there are things in life worth living for -- and things worth dying for.
 And sometimes you can't tell the difference.

-50 Cent is a record-breaking rap recording artist, entrepreneur, music producer, and actor.
-His debut album, Get Rich or Die Tryin', sold more than 12 million units worldwide, is certified eight times platinum, and was the basis for the semi-autobiographical film of the same title, in which he starred.
-He is the first artist to have four songs in the top ten of Billboard’s Hot 100 since the Beatles in 1964, and in 2012 he released his fifth studio album.
+50 Cent (a.k.a.
+Curtis Jackson) is a record-breaking rap recording artist, entrepreneur, music producer, and actor.
+His debut album, Get Rich or Die Tryin’, sold more than 12 million units worldwide, is certified eight times platinum, and was the basis for the semi-autobiographical film of the same title, in which he starred.
+He is the first artist to have four songs in the top ten of Billboard’s Hot 100 since the Beatles in 1964.
 He published his memoir, the New York Times bestseller From Pieces to Weight, which was hailed as “cool, hard, and vivid, a minor classic of gangster rap noir” (The New York Times).
+He is also the author of Hustle Harder, Hustle Smarter.
 Under the G-Unit brand, his business empire includes a record label, apparel and footwear ventures, vitamin water, and more.
-He also created the nonprofit organization The G-Unity Foundation, which aims to better the life of urban youth.
-Learn more at 50cent.com.
+He created the nonprofit organization The G-Unity Foundation, which aims to better the life of urban youth.
+Follow him on Twitter and Instagram at @50cent.